top of page

 Uttar Pradesh

+If Uttar Pradesh were a country, it would rank as the fourth-largest globally by population.
+With 80 Lok Sabha seats, it wields significant influence in Indian politics.
 Emerging as a political powerhouse from the complexities of British colonial rule and the system of princely states, the state’s journey raises intriguing questions about governance and representation.
-Adding to its uniqueness is the frequent creation of new districts, almost akin to a reality show competition, vying for recognition and attention.
+Adding to its uniqueness is the frequent creation of new districts.

-Post-independence, the entire United Provinces (including three princely states Benaras, Rampur, and Tehri Gharwal) merged into the Indian Union.
+Post-independence, the entire United Provinces (including three princely states, Benaras, Rampur, and Tehri Gharwal) merged into the Indian Union.
 Certain parts within the United Provinces (Charkari, Sarita, Baoni, Beri, and Jigni) were administered by the Central Indian Agency (CIA) before independence and were also merged into Uttar Pradesh for spatial continuity (into Hamirpur and Jalaun districts).

 B.R.
 Ambedkar